 Having full copies of your data over time allows you to “go back in time” to data “as of” a certain SnapshotDate.
 This allows you to capture changes to your data that aren’t normally saved, analyze that data, and look for trends in how your data changes over time.

 Making full copies of your data can end up using a very large number of rows.
-Thankfully, with a row limit of 10 billion rows, Tableau CRM is up to the challenge.
+Thankfully, with a row limit of 10 billion rows, CRM Analytics is up to the challenge.

 When don’t I need Snapshots?